rajgoel/course-machine-learning/01-lecture/slides.md

 ### Optimal weights and biases

-Below weights and biases are optimal.
+Below weights and biases are optimal and we have

 `$$\left(
 \begin{array}{cccc}